-Internet security is a fast moving challenge, and one should always keep an eye on online threats found almost every week.
-You may not need to do this manually instead you can perform regular security scan to your website.
+Internet security is a fast-moving challenge, and one should always keep an eye on online threats found almost every week.
+You may not need to do this manually instead you can perform a regular security scan to your website.

 There is no perfect security, but you can do your best to secure them.

 Most of the websites are hacked due to misconfiguration, lousy hosting or vulnerable code.
 The following practices would help to boost Joomla security.

 Secure Administrator login with Strong password

 Don’t leave the default administrator account as “admin” and bad password; this is probably the biggest risk in Joomla.
-By keeping default “admin” and guessable password, you are helping Hacker in their job.
+By keeping default “admin” and guessable password, you are helping hackers in their job.

 Change default administrator login “admin” to something else, which is not easily guessable.

 Use a password manager to generate long, complex password strings.
 Avoid keeping password with includes your name, site name.
-You may prefer to use Secure Password Generator.
+You may prefer to use the Secure Password Generator.

 Take Regular Joomla Backup

 Backup is your friend and a lifesaver.
 When things go wrong, backup is probably one of the quickest ways to restore your online business operations.

-Host your website with a reliable hosting company, which provides excellent backup plan like SiteGround.
-SiteGround is one of the best hosting providers who take daily backup in free.
+Host your website with a reliable hosting company, which provides an excellent backup plan like SiteGround.
+SiteGround is one of the best hosting providers who take daily backup free.
 Along with hosting backup, use an extension like Akeeba backup.

 Use the secret key to login into Joomla Admin.

-Hide your administrator backend from potential hackers and allows those that have secret URL to access the administration area.
+Hide your administrator backend from potential hackers and allows those that have a secret URL to access the administration area.

-Use login protection extension like KSecure who helps you to add a secret key.
-This means whenever you need to access admin login page you need to enter the secret key after administrator?.
+Use login protection extension like AdminExile who helps you to add a secret key.
+This means whenever you need to access the admin login page you need to enter the secret key after administrator.

 testing is the secret key here.
-If you don’t use this key, then you will be redirected to home page.
+If you don’t use this key, then you will be redirected to the home page.
 Isn’t cool?